The perfect balance between sweet and tart, this citrusy iced Limeade recipe is a refreshing, delicious way to quench your thirst on a hot day.

 - Serve each glass garnished with fresh mint.

-- Store fresh Limeade in a glass pitcher in the fridge for up to 3 days.
+- Storage: Store fresh Limeade in a glass pitcher in the fridge for up to 3 days.
 Wait to add the ice cubes until right before serving because they will water down the drink.